Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Wait for parallel input](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/WaitForParallelInput.png "[Wait for parallel input]")

 The *Wait for parallel input* core action is used to insert a breakpoint when you must wait for certain data in order to synchronize branches running in parallel in a workflow.
-The data runs via the *p_data* input port into the workflow action and is output via the *p* output port.
+The data runs via the *p_data* input port into the process action and is output via the *p* output port.
 However, the data is only output when data has also been incoming via the *p_trigger* input port.

 ### Configuration